Dear BLCF Friends,

 Footnotes: a.John 13:10 Some manuscripts omit except for his feet b.
 John 13:10 The Greek words for you in this verse are plural c.
 John 13:16 Or bondservant, or slave (for the contextual rendering of the Greek word doulos, see Preface)

 Often we may behave in a manner where our needs are first, and then help our neighbors, and lastly how we honour God.
-This is opposite how Jesus taught in his foot-washing exercise, where he sought to have us place ourselves subservient to others, which submissive to God’s will.
+This is the opposite of how Jesus taught in his foot-washing exercise, where he sought to have us place ourselves subservient to others, which is submissive to God’s will.

 Jesus’ lesson has God at the top of our priority list, with our neighbors next, and ourselves last.

 Just how important the relationships between ourselves to God and our neighbours are with respect to how we will be judged by the Lord on Judgment Day is described as the parable of the shepherd sorting out his flock of sheep from the goats described in our final Scripture passage in our lesson today, found in Matthew 25:31-46 (ESV):